PuppyGirlBelly/inkpacking/README.md

 # inkpacking

+A fork of the repo created by [Moini](https://github.com/Moini/inkpacking), updated to work in Inkscape 1.2.

 Inkscape extension to create foldable boxes, with finger slots and different flaps, takes paper thickness into account

 The extension was published by inkscapeforum.com member celso.junior in 2011 (see [this forum post](http://www.inkscapeforum.com/viewtopic.php?f=34&t=10880) for more details and a description by the original author).
 It has been updated to be compatible with Inkscape 0.91.